How the Appointment Works

 Objections and Court Confirmation

-Until the court confirms the appointment, several people have the right to object.
-The incapacitated person, the person currently providing care, or the closest adult relative can file a written objection.
-Filing an objection terminates the appointment, though it does not prevent the court from later appointing the same person through the standard judicial process.
+Until the court confirms the appointment, several people can object.
+The person who needs care, the current caregiver, or the closest adult relative can file a written objection.

 On petition of the appointing parent or spouse and a finding that the appointing parent or spouse will likely become unable to care for the incapacitated person within two years, before the appointment becomes effective, the court may confirm the appointing parent's or spouse's selection of a guardian and terminate the rights of others to object.

-A.R.S. § 14-5301(D)This pre-confirmation option is particularly valuable for aging parents who care for adult children with disabilities.
-If the court finds that the parent will likely become unable to provide care within two years, it can lock in the guardian selection early, giving the family certainty and preventing future disputes during a difficult transition.
+A.R.S. § 14-5301(D)This early confirmation option helps aging parents who care for adult children with disabilities.
+If the court finds the parent will likely need to stop providing care within two years, it can lock in the guardian choice early.